loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/auto-snapshots/README.md

   secret

 The demo app image flow uses Forgejo.
-Snapshot storage stays on GHCR for the local `vind` path because the in-cluster snapshot client does not trust the local `forgejo.vcp.local` certificate.
+Snapshot storage stays on GHCR for the local `vind` path because the local Forgejo snapshot registry flow has not been validated for the in-cluster snapshot client yet.

 ## Schedule